 Rhodes Wellness College is committed to enrolling students who both meet all of our program admission criteria and who are likely to succeed in meeting their educational and career goals.
 Students must meet the following criteria to be admitted to Rhodes Wellness College:

-- Must submit a resume with three references.
+- Submit a resume with three references.

-- A copy of the international study permit/student visa, if applicable
+- International study permit/student visa, if applicable.